 “Maybe you should go to the boardwalk, Andrej,”

-“No, I cannot see out of it,” he said flatly.
+“No, I cannot see out of it,” Sash said flatly.
 “I’ve no eye in the socket, no optical nerves in there, just a big black marble.”

-Andrew fell onto the couch and felt the leather cold against his stomach.
+Andrew flopped onto the couch and felt its leather against his stomach.

 “They all want to be like you,” he mused.
 “So slick,”